Each year according to the International

 stick welding practices and techniques.
 You dont want to ask any weld instructor in a ship yard this fundamental MIG question. " What is the wire feed and current start point of spray transfer with the world's most common 0.045, E70S-6 MIG wire and argon - 20% CO2"..

 YOU CANNOT CONTROL THE WELD QUALITY - PRODUCTIVITY

 Try the following fundamental weld process questions.

 Process Control Weld Test

 Process Control Training Resources

-It looks like someone needs a lesson in ship building.
+It looks like someone needs help with the ship fabrication and the welds.